Frequently Asked Questions

 A hard shackle is best used on a recovery point with hard, sharp metal edges.
 It is not recommended to ever use them to connect two ropes, in case of a failure.
 Soft shackles are very strong and are more gentle on the recovery points.

 Use a soft shackle to connect two ropes.
 Know that the kinetic energy can increase signifcantly.
 A double loop soft shackle is the best shackle to use when connecting two kinetic ropes.
 Never use a hard shackle to connect two kinetic ropes, it can become a projectile if there is a failure.

 If you haven't had the chance to check out Casey's channel, head over to @caseyladelle and check out his videos.
-We love working Casey, he is extremely honest and just a great friend and fun person to be around.
+We love working with Casey, he is extremely honest, a great friend and a super fun person to be around.